Pilot-induced oscillation

 Another factor is the response rate of flight instruments in comparison to the response rate of the aircraft itself.
 For example, an increase in power will not result in an immediate increase in indicated airspeed, nor will an increase in climb rate show up immediately on the vertical speed indicator.
 A pilot aiming for a 500-foot per minute descent, for example, may find themselves descending more rapidly than intended.
 They begin to apply up elevator until the vertical speed indicator shows 500 feet per minute.
 However, because the vertical speed indicator lags the actual vertical speed, the aircraft is actually descending at much less than 500 feet per minute.
 The pilot then begins applying down elevator until the vertical speed indicator reads 500 feet per minute, starting the cycle over.
 In this way, stabilizing vertical speed can be difficult due to constantly variable airspeed.
 In a controls sense, the oscillation is the result of reduced phase margin induced by the lag of the pilot's response.
 The problem has been mitigated in some cases by adding a latency term to the instruments – for example, to cause the climb rate indication to not only reflect the current climb rate, but also be sensitive to the rate of change of the climb rate.

 Pilot-induced oscillations may be the fault of the aircraft, the pilot, or both.
-It is a common problem for inexperienced pilots, and especially student pilots, although it was also a problem for the top research test pilots on the NASA lifting body program.
+It is a common problem for inexperienced pilots, and especially student pilots, although it was also a problem for the top research test pilots on NASA's lifting body program.
 The problem is most acute when the wing and tail section are close together in so called "short coupled" aircraft.
 During flight test, pilot-induced oscillation is one of the handling qualities factors that is analyzed, with the aircraft being graded by an established scale (chart at right).